temporalio/cli/docs/workflow/trace.md

 Optional timeout for context of RPC call in seconds (default: 5)

 **--depth**
-Number of child workflows to expand, -1 to expand all child workflows (default: -1)
+Number of Child Workflows to expand, -1 to expand all Child Workflows. (default: -1)

 **--env**
 Env name to read the client environment variables from (default: default)

 **--fold**
-Statuses for which child workflows will be folded in (this will reduce the number of information fetched and displayed).
-Case-insensitive and ignored if --no-fold supplied (default: completed,canceled,terminated)
+Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
+Case-insensitive and ignored if --no-fold supplied. (default: completed,canceled,terminated)

 **--grpc-meta**
 gRPC metadata to send with requests.
 Format: key=value.
 Use valid JSON formats for value